 - Start the morning with a glass of fresh-squeezed orange juice at your local bar.

 - Make sure to have a light breakfast, then any strenuous activity before the heat of the day.

 - For lunch it's gazpacho time.
-Cucumber is guaranteed to cool you off and joghurt, too.
-In India with average year-round temperatures around 32–40 °C(90–104 °F) in most of the interior, people swear by cooling raita with their meals, a joghurt & cucumber drink.
-Or why not try our recipe for a creamy Cucumber Gazpacho
+Cucumber is guaranteed to cool you off and yoghurt, too.
+In India with average year-round temperatures around 32–40 °C(90–104 °F) in most of the interior, people swear by cooling raitawith their meals, a yoghurt & cucumber drink.
+Or why not try our recipe for a Creamy Cucumber Gazpacho

-- Early evening meals might be healthy, but Mallorquians have their dinners way after sundown for a reason.
+- Early evening meals might be healthy, but Mallorquins have their dinners way after sundown for a reason.
 The body has to cool down before it digests food.

-- All said, there is nothing better than splurging 10 whole euros on a menu del día filling up on some delicious paella and the glass of vino tinto or rosado, strolling home in the heat, heaving a really nice cool shower and rolling into bed, lounge chair or hammock in front of your fan.
-It's siesta time.
+All said, there is nothing better than splurging 10 whole euros on a menu del día filling up on some delicious paella and the glass of cold vino rosado, strolling home in the heat, heaving a really nice cool shower and rolling into bed, lounge chair or hammock in front of your fan.
+It's siesta time!

-- And remember: Not matter what time of day or night, you can always have this dip in the pool or the sea or this wonderful cool shower.
-When was the last time you had this naked midnight swim
+And remember: Not matter what time of day or night, you can always have this dip in the pool or the sea or have this wonderful cool shower.
+When was the last time you had this naked midnight swim?

 By Memphis Holland